baligaarun/testToDo/README.md

 a.
 Clear a ToDo selectively using checkbox - Cover both active and completed ToDo items. *[Covered by SCENARIO_05]*

 b.
-Clear all Completed ToDo items using the Clear Completed option.
+Clear all Completed ToDo items using the Clear Completed option. *[Covered by SCENARIO_07]*

-Future implementation:
-Create Flow:
-b.
-Large number of todo items. - Any max limit?
-Scroll bar or pagination?  {Not
+# Which tests from the potential scenarios should be looked in the future?

+1. Does the application have any limitation on the total number of ToDo items?
+If so, what is the total threshold?

+2. Irrespective of the total threshold above, is there pagination support?
+If so, what is the page level threshold?

+3. Concurrent